Dropdown

 • "" (blank values)

-The following example returns all items on the specified board that have a dropdown column value that contains "Marketing".
+The following example returns all items on the specified board whose labels contain the text "Marketing".

 query {